Who Was Rock Hudson?

 Hudson went on to play bit roles in a number of films until he was hired as a lead in Douglas Sirk's Magnificent Obsession (1954).
 This film established Hudson as a star and his career, subsequently, began to skyrocket.
-He starred in several dramatic movies, including the critically acclaimed Giant (1956), which also starred heavy-hitters Elizabeth Taylor and James Dean.
+He starred in several dramatic movies, including the critically acclaimed Giant (1956).
 Hudson received an Academy Award nomination for his performance in the film.

-Throughout his career, Rock Hudson's public image remained untarnished, but his private life was somewhat torturous.
-He had a number of homosexual lovers, but continued to keep his sexuality a secret.
+Throughout his career, Hudson's public image remained untarnished, but his private life was somewhat torturous.
+He had a number of homosexual lovers but continued to keep his sexuality a secret.

 Hudson spent the remainder of his life surrounded by friends and family.
 He died from AIDS-related complications on October 2, 1985, at the age of 59, in Beverly Hills, California.
 He was the first major celebrity to die from an AIDS-related illness.
 Today, Rock Hudson is remembered not only for his legacy as a talented screen actor, but for his courageous choice to go public about his AIDS diagnosis.